atet/raspberrypi/README.md

 ### 6.1.
 Download Craft client

 * Download the Craft client for Windows or MacOS here: https://www.michaelfogleman.com/projects/craft/
    * This is a "portable" program (nothing needs to be installed), just extract the ZIP file
 * Run `craft.exe`

 ### 6.2.
 Connecting to Craft server

 * Once the game starts, press "`T`" and enter "`/online <PI'S IP ADDRESS>`" to connect to your Craft multiplayer server
-   * You will be automatically logged on as a guest
-   * Currently, guests cannot make changes to the multiplayer world, for details see: [DEFUNCT: Registering a Craft Account](#defunct-registering-a-craft-account)

 [![.img/step06ba.png](.img/step06ba.png)](#nolink)